SpotX-Official/SpotX/.github/ISSUE_TEMPLATE/installer-translation.md

     Download3          = Error again
     Download4          = Try to check your internet connection and run the installation again Download5          = Downloading Spotify
-    UnsupPs            = Your version of PowerShell {0} is not supported UnsupPs2           = Please read the instruction 'Outdated versions of PowerShell' UnsupPs3           = Open a page with instructions ?
-[Y/N] StopScrpit         = Script is stopped
+    StopScrpit         = Script is stopped
     MsSpoti            = The Microsoft Store version of Spotify has been detected which is not supported MsSpoti2           = Uninstall Spotify Windows Store edition [Y/N]